faucetsdn/NetworkML/README.md

 This repository contains the components necessary to build a docker container that can be used for training a number of ML models using network packet captures (pcaps).
-The repository includes scripts necessary to do the training (e.g. "train_OneLayer.py") as well as doing the evaluation once a model has been trained (e.g. "eval_OneLayer.py") These can be run from a shell.
+The repository includes scripts necessary to do the training as well as doing the evaluation once a model has been trained.
+These can be run from a shell once `poseidonml` is installed as a package or run in a Docker container using the `networkml` script.

 Additional algorithms and models will be added here as we delve more deeply into network security profiles via machine learning models.
 Feel free to use, discuss, and contribute!

-## Plugins
+## Algorithms

-The plugin (i.e., model) we currently have available is **DeviceClassifier**, which utilizes the OneLayer feedforward technique by default, but the RandomForest technique used in our Poseidon project is also included.
+The algorithms (i.e., untrained model) we currently have available are the OneLayer feedforward technique (default), the RandomForest technique as an alternative classifier and the SoS technique which is used for detecting abnormal behavior.

-For more information, check out the respective README file included within each plugin's folder.
+For more information, check out the respective README file included within the `networkml/algorithms` folder.

 # Installation/Run